-Phishing Attack can happen in many ways as we have seen various varieties above.
-Email spoofing can make the victim believe that it is a legitimate mail and click on a malicious link.
-Same can happen over text message or in Instant messaging apps.
-In web spoofing, very similar site of an original site like Facebook is made and the link is sent to the victim which then may trick the user to provide user id and password.
-Phishing can happen over a call where Attacker tricks the victim to provide confidential details by acting as an official authority.
+Phishing Attack can happen in many ways, as we have seen in various varieties above.
+Email spoofing can make the victim believe that it is legitimate mail and click on a malicious link.
+The same can happen over text messages or in Instant messaging apps.
+In web spoofing, a very similar site to an original site like Facebook is made, and the link is sent to the victim, who then may trick the user into providing a user id and password.
+Phishing can happen over a call where Attacker tricks the victim into providing confidential details by acting as an official authority.
 PDF documents are also used for phishing as they support Scripting and fillable forms.

 The motive behind a Phishing Attack

 Ultimately, Phishing is a Scam.
 The motive of the attacker can be anything, but the most reasonable reason is earning money.
 Mostly Phishing is used to get sensitive information.
-This information may be used by the attacker or may be sold for cash to the third party.
-There are other motives which are possible, but money is the primary concern in most cases.
+This information may be used by the attacker or may be sold for cash to a third party.
+Other motives are possible, but money is the primary concern in most cases.

 What to do after a Phishing Attack

 While you must be aware of Phishing, still in case you have been attacked, you can consider doing the following things.

 - If you are an Individual using some private account site or a banking site, then you can change the credentials as soon as possible.

 - In the case of bank fraud, you can call bank authorities and tell them to suspend your account.